 Granting Full Institutional Approval.
 Full Institutional Approval will be determined by the Commission at a regularly-scheduled public meeting.
-A determination of full approval will be informed by data collected during the 2 to 3 year Provisional Approval period and information gathered during a focused site visit at the conclusion of the Provisional Approval period.
+The institution holding Provisional Approval will host a focused site visit in its final year of provisional approval.
+The determination of full approval will be informed by data collected during the 2 to 4 year Provisional Approval period and information gathered during the focused site visit in accordance with the Accreditation Handbook..
+The focused site visit report will be presented to the Committee on Accreditation which will make a recommendation as to the accreditation decision that the institution would have received if the focused site visit was instead a regularly scheduled Year 6 site visit.
+Any issues raised in the report and identified by the Committee as necessitating follow up will also be noted.
+If the recommendation is a finding other than full Accreditation, the Committee will also identify the stipulations it would have placed on the institution.
+The site visit team report and the Committee’s recommendation will be presented to the Commission in the agenda item about full institutional approval.

 B. Integration of Institutions into the Accreditation Cycle

 Once the Commission grants full institutional approval, the Administrator of Accreditation will assign an institution to a specific cohort within the 7-year accreditation cycle.
-The institution will then participate in accreditation activities as defined by the seven-year accreditation cycle .
+The institution will then participate in accreditation activities as defined by the seven-year accreditation cycle including the ability to submit additional programs for review and approval.
+In addition, the institution and its program will be subject to annual accreditation fees.

-C. Policies for Initial Program Approval
+C. Policies for Initial Program Approval for Commission Approved Institutions

-New educator preparation program proposals by institutions that have been determined to be eligible by the Commission must complete responses to 1) all relevant Preconditions established by state law and by the Commission; 2) Common Standards that address how the new program will integrate into the existing education unit structure; and 3) the appropriate set of Program Standards for the program being proposed.
-Following the review of these submissions, staff makes a recommendation to the Committee on Accreditation regarding the approval of the proposed program.
-The Committee on Accreditation considers the recommendation and decides on initial approval of the new educator preparation program.
+New educator preparation program proposals by institutions that have been approved by the Commission must complete responses to 1) all relevant Preconditions established by state law and by the Commission; 2) Common Standards that address how the new program will integrate into the existing education unit structure; and 3) the appropriate set of Program Standards for the program being proposed.
+Following the review of these submissions and the determination that the proposed program is aligned to applicable standards and preconditions, the Committee on Accreditation considers the approval of the proposed program.
 The specific procedures and requirements for submission of new program proposals are included in the Accreditation Handbook.

 Section 5